 Bon Bon Bon from chef Alexandra Clark makes handcrafted chocolate goodness that prides itself on quality and creative flavors.
 Believing that good people deserve good chocolate, they source their chocolate from Ecuador and Colombia, then pair it with local, fresh and unusual flavors.

-Shop & support Bon Bon Bon at the Chicago Artisan Market on Sat & Sun, May 1-2, 2021 at Artifact Events (4325 N. Ravenswood Ave., Chicago).
-Discover top Chicago artisans in food, fashion, home goods + art. (mask required, social distancing in place)
+Shop & support Bon Bon Bon at the Chicago Artisan Market in Fulton Market on Sun, July 18, 2021 at Morgan MFG (401 N. Morgan St., Chicago).
+Discover top Chicago & Midwest artisans in food, fashion, home goods + art.
+All vendors and shoppers will be required to follow current CDC and local COVID-19 guidelines for retail uses.

 Each one of the Bons is handcrafted by a small, dedicated staff in Michigan.
 From crafting the chocolate shells to hand making the fillings to sprinkling the Bons with magic, the process of making Bons is one of enthusiastic commitment and time.
 They don’t have any machines filling Bons or mixing up all the yummy fillings that land inside the chocolate shells.
 Some say it’s a lost art, but they’re “old school” in their approach.